 - Sensitivity to cultural differences and backgrounds of children

-Any previous CAS service involvement will be evaluated on an individual basis for eligibility.
+Any previous CAS service involvement will be evaluated on an individual basis.

 There are many steps in the adoption process.
 Some are very fast, while other steps require more time and careful consideration.

-Once we receive an application, you will be placed on a wait list for PRIDE (Parent Resources for Information, Development and Education) training.
+Once we receive a completed application, you will be placed on a wait list for PRIDE (Parent Resources for Information, Development and Education) training.
 PRIDE is the standardized education program provided across Ontario to prepare applicants to foster or adopt children.